Stakeholder Analysis & Mapping with Example & Template

 Process for Stakeholder Analysis and Mapping

-The following stakeholder mapping example explains the primary aspect needs to be considered for stakeholder analysis
+The following stakeholder mapping example explains the primary aspects that need to be considered for stakeholder analysis.

 Step 1) Identify your stakeholders: Your boss, your team, senior executives, prospective customers, your family, etc.